learnk8s/learnk8s.io/src/advancedKubectl/content.md

 The body for this HTTP POST request must be a manifest of a ReplicaSet in one of the supported formats (YAML, JSON, or [protobuf](https://developers.google.com/protocol-buffers/)).

-So, when you execute a command like `kubectl create -f replicaset.yaml`, then kubectl makes the above API request behind the scenes.
+So, when you execute a command like `kubectl create -f rs.yaml`, then kubectl makes the above API request behind the scenes.
 Similarly, internal Kubernetes components themselves use the same API endpoints when they have to create, read, update, or delete Kubernetes resources.

-> Please note that Kubernetes is organised in such a way that the whole cluster can be operated and used through CRUD operations on Kubernetes resources through the Kubernetes API.
+Note that Kubernetes is organised in such a way that the whole cluster can be operated and used through CRUD operations on Kubernetes resources through the Kubernetes
+API.

 Let's now look at a series of tips and tricks to make your usage of kubectl more efficient.

 ## 1. Save typing with command completion